RadekHerman/Yahtzee/README.md

 # yahtzee
-terminal version of this classic dice game made in python
+'''terminal version of this classic dice game, made to practice Python'''